szaimen/Nextcloud-NAS-Guide/README.md

 </details>

 ## How to connect to your server over SSH?
 In order to connect to your server from a PC in the same network, you should use SSH.
-You are then able to use copy and paste and more.
+You are then able to control your server, use copy and paste and more.
 <details><summary>Click here to expand</summary>

 1. Find out the IPv4-address of your server (if not already done): Either login to your server to show it or it will be presented on the login screen after installing Nextcloud